ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

   Constant-Rate Streaming:
   : The application expects to send/receive data at a constant rate after Connection establishment.
-Delay and delay variation should be minimized at the expense of efficient use of the available capacity.
+Delay and delay variation SHOULD be minimized at the expense of efficient use of the available capacity.
   This implies that the Connection might fail if the Path is unable to maintain the desired rate.
   A transport can interpret this capacity profile as preferring a circuit